 - Pour 1/2 cup of boiling water over gelatin in a small heat-safe bowl.
 Stir and allow to sit for a few minutes to dissolve.

 - In the bowl of a stand mixer blend cream cheese until light and fluffy.

-- Add the whip cream, powdered sweetener, vanilla, gelatine, and purred strawberries and blend until fluffy.
+- Add the whipping cream, powdered sweetener, vanilla, gelatine, strawberry emulsion and purred strawberries and blend until fluffy.

 Strawberry cream pie topping

-- Place a full strawberry (save one of your best looking ones) upside down in the centre of the cream pie before it sets.
+- Place a full strawberry (save one of your best looking ones) upside down in the center of the cream pie before it sets.

 - Start at the outside of the cream pie and lay overlapping strawberry slices all around the outside rim.
 Once you reach where you started, start a new circle overlapping the previous row.